fenago/ansible-course/md/Lab_9.md

 host.example.com : ok=0 changed=0 unreachable=1 failed=0 skipped=0 rescued=0 ignored=0
 ```

-In this case, the host did reply, but we don\'t have enough access to be
-able to SSH into it.

-SSH connections usually fail for one of two reasons:

--   The SSH client is unable to establish a connection with the SSH
-    server
--   The SSH server refuses the credentials provided by the SSH client

-Due to OpenSSH\'s very high stability and backward compatibility, when
-the first issue occurs, it\'s very probable that the IP address or the
-port is wrong, so the TCP connection isn\'t feasible.
-Very rarely, this
-kind of error occurs in SSH-specific problems.
-Usually, double-checking
-the IP and the hostname (if it\'s a DNS, check that it resolves to the
-right IP) solves the problem.
-To investigate this further, you can try
-performing an SSH connection from the same machine to check if there are
+To investigate this further, you can try performing an SSH connection from the same machine to check if there are problems.
-problems.
-For instance, I would do this like so:

 ```
 $ ssh host.example.com -vvv
 ```

-The second problem might be a little bit more complex to debug since it
-can happen for multiple reasons.
-One of those is that you are trying to
-connect to the wrong host and you don\'t have the credentials for that
-machine.
 Another common case is that the username is wrong.
 To debug it,
 you can take the [user\@host] address that is shown in the error
 (in my case, [fale\@host.example.com]) and use the same command
 you used previously:

+<span style="color:red;">Note: Add line `127.0.0.1	host.example.com` in the **/etc/hosts** file before running next command.</span>

 ```
 $ ssh fale@host.example.com -vvv
 ```

-This should raise the same error that Ansible reported to you, but with
-much more details.
+This should raise the error but with much more details.

-Now that you have learned how to solve host connection issues, let\'s
-learn how to pass working variables via the CLI.

 Passing working variables via the CLI
 =====================================

-One thing that can help during debugging, and definitely helps for code
-reusability, is passing variables to playbooks via the command line.
-Every time your application -- either an Ansible playbook or any kind of
-application -- receives an input from a third party (a human, in this
-case), it should ensure that the value is reasonable.
-An example of this
-would be to check that the variable has been set and therefore is not an
-empty string.
-This is a security golden rule, but should also be applied
-when the user is trusted since the user might mistype the variable name.
-The application should identify this and protect the whole system by
-protecting itself.
-Follow these steps:

 1. The first thing we want to have is a simple playbook that prints the
     content of a variable.
 Let\'s create a playbook